Delhi’s Proust Questionnaire – Ram Swaroop, Sadar Bazar

 The parlour confession.

-[By Mayank Austen Soofi; photo courtesy (unless specified otherwise)–Henri Cole]
+[By Mayank Austen Soofi]

 Rickshaw puller Ram Swaroop arrived in the Delhi region from his native Fatehpur in UP around 15 years ago, his family still lives there.
 In his early 40s, he sleeps on his rickshaw at night, he says, which he parks on the footpath.
 His hobbies include listening to Hindi film songs.
 This afternoon, waiting for customers in Sadar Bazar, he gamely became a part of the Proust Questionnaire series in which folks are nudged to make “Parisian parlour confessions”, all to explore citizens’ distinct experiences.